kellydinneen/rubberduck/README.md

 ### Viewing the Prescription
 Upon clicking submit, a user will be shown a recommendation from the duck, consisting of a title, a description, and a resource link.

+### Submitting Problem Solving Strategies
+Users can also submit their own strategies or review by clicking the "Submit A Strategy" button in the header.
+They are asked to enter a title, a description, and a link before clicking submit.

 [Back to Top of Page](#table-of-contents)